 For international students, proficiency in English as demonstrated by satisfactory TOEFL scores is required.
-Contact the Graduate College directly through: http://graduate.asu.edu/.
+Contact ASU's Graduate Education directly through: http://graduate.asu.edu/.

 Do you admit students each semester?

 No. Students are admitted for the fall semester only.